ucb-substrate/argon/README.md

 Open the `lib.ar` file within the workspace.
 You can then start the GUI by running Command Palette > Argon LSP: Start GUI.

 From within the GUI, type `:openCell test()` to open the `test` cell.
-You should now be able to view and edit layouts in both VS Code and GUI.
+You should now be able to edit layouts in both VS Code and the GUI.

 ## Parametric Cell Tutorial